state-adapt/state-adapt/libs/spaghetti-core/README.md

 reuses an existing program.
 Project call paths are bounded by `maxCallDepth` and `maxCommandsPerFunction`.

+Functions used as JSX event handlers expose neutral `jsxEventHandler` context.
+Core never removes a handler command from aggregate scores; consumer-specific allowances belong to the consumer.

 ## Building

 Run `nx build spaghetti-core` to build the library.